Journalist and Author Carey Gillam Shares Decades of Research into Monsanto and its Ubiquitous Weed Killer

 GILLAM.
 Wouldn’t that be a good idea?
 Actually, I don’t know.
 I think the companies do give a method, but that doesn’t mean the government agencies have the equipment to test for it.
 What they’ve told me is that doing the test is very expensive, and the methodology is very complicated.
 Interestingly, we know from internal documents that in 2017 the USDA was slated to start testing for glyphosate.
 They laid out what they were going to test.
 I was writing the story.
 Then early last year, shortly before they were supposed to start this program, they decided that they were going to continue to not test for glyphosate.
 The FDA has an even more interesting little saga.
 In early 2016, they said they were going to start some limited testing for glyphosate residues.
 I reported that in a big story that was picked up all over the place.
 The FDA was not happy that I reported that because they didn’t want people to know.
 That surprised me.
 If you’re a government agency and part of your job is to test food for pesticide residues, why wouldn’t you want to shout it from the rooftops when you’re finally going to start testing for the most widely used herbicide?
 You’d think they would be proud of it, but they weren’t.
 Internal documents show that they did start testing and found residues that I suppose they didn’t anticipate, like glyphosate contamination in honey and oatmeal.
 One of the FDA chemists found pretty high levels of glyphosate in honey, even in the organic honey, which created quite an uproar.
 Bees are getting it from their environment, which is doused with glyphosate.
 In addition to farm fields, the herbicide is used on golf courses, parks, yards, playgrounds, roadsides, and other settings.
 Lawsuits have been filed against honey producers because of glyphosate being found.
 Yet EPA and FDA are remaining mum on this.
 After I reported on the oatmeal and the honey issues, the FDA glyphosate testing program was suspended.
 It was supposed to have resumed in 2017, but we haven’t heard anything.
 I recently received word that the FDA has explicitly told its scientists not to test any honey for glyphosate in 2018.

 ACRES U.S.A.
-On top of that, didn’t the federal government bump the maximum residue levels for glyphosate up many-fold higher than they used to be?
+On top of that, didn’t the federal government bump the maximum residue level for glyphosate up many times higher than it used to be?

 GILLAM.
 Yes.
-Over the years, the legal limits for residues of glyphosate have been raised many times over, for many different foods and feed crops.
+Over the years, the legal limits for residues of glyphosate have been raised many times, for many different foods and feed crops.

 ACRES U.S.A.
 This is curious.
 The government is not testing for glyphosate residues, but they also think the actual residue levels may be so high that they have to raise the allowable levels.
 Was there any justification for raising them?